arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 - The biosample_id will be the same as the one listed in the file_manifests.csv.
 Linking a local\_participan\t_id to a biosample_id identifies which patients information is related to the file.
 - cohort is optional, please fill this in if there is additional cohort information or identification needed.

-The **participant_manifest.csv** may look differnt depending on the type of research.
+The **participant_manifest.csv** may look different depending on the type of research.
 Please select what below if need need more information about omics data for this directory:

 - [ ] omics data
 - [ ] clinical data